 There are numerous paths along the mountain to Maokong that were once used to transport tea.
 These pathways now serve as hiking routes from the city to Maokong.
 If you’re feeling slightly adventurous, consider hiking to Maokong from the National Chengchi University at the foot of the hill.

 Alright, now that you’re up in Maokong, what’s there to do?

 The view of Taipei from Maokong is simply breathtaking!
 I’m fairly certain that on a clear day, it might be possible to see all the way out to the sea.

-As the view from Maokong faces the west, most people come up here to enjoy the sunset.
+As the view from Maokong faces the west, most people come up here to enjoy the sunset over Taipei.
 There are numerous tea houses up in Maokong that offer spectacular views of the Taipei skyline, and of course a variety of tea.
-Pick a tea house, grab a seat, and behold the beauty in front of you.
+Pick a tea house, grab a seat, and behold the beauty and the sunset from this spot.

-Many tea houses also offer serve food, so stay back and watch the city come alive at night.
+Many tea houses also offer to serve food, so stay back till it gets dark, and watch the city come alive at night.

 Other Spots To Watch Sunsets In Taipei